Trump's NAFTA autos goals to collide with industry as talks start

 The United States wants to eliminate a so-called "Chapter 19" provision, arguing that it fails to combat unfair subsidies of some Mexican and Canadian goods.
 Mexico and Canada have vowed to keep the provision.

-Negotiators are expected to pursue new NAFTA chapters governing digital trade, and tightening environmental and labor standards, changes previously agreed by the three countries as part of the now-defunct 12-country Trans-Pacific Partnership.
+Negotiators are expected to pursue new NAFTA chapters governing digital trade, and tightening environmental and labour standards, changes previously agreed by the three countries as part of the now-defunct 12-country Trans-Pacific Partnership.

 U.S. negotiators will also seek a provision to deter currency manipulation, aiming to set a precedent for future trade negotiations, such as a revised U.S.-North Korean deal or a bilateral pact with Japan.